 - the part of the gain exempt because it was used as your main home

 - the gain attributed to the let period

 - £40,000 per owner

-Lettings relief cannot apply to a buy-to-let property that you have never lived in yourself.
+Lettings relief can't apply to a buy-to-let property that you have never occupied as your main home.
 We can help you claim all the reliefs due on the sale of your property.

 Inheritance Tax